alistairjohnstone/alistairjohnstone.github.io/_posts/2018-09-21-tips-for-using-javascript-in-gtm.md

 ---
 published: true
 ---
-# Tips for using JavaScript in Google Tag Manager

 ![]({{site.baseurl}}/assets/images/javascript-tips.jpg)

 Google Tag Manager is essentially just a JavaScript library and knowing how to use JavaScript with GTM can get you a long way.
 In Google Tag Manager, you can use JavaScript in Custom JavaScript Variables and Custom HTML tags.
 Here’s a few things that I have found useful to know, and hopefully you will too.